-Only the PIs and trained laboratory staff will have access to the data until the study is complete.
+Not applicable.

 Procedures to release data or specimens

 Describe the procedures to release the data and/or specimens, including: the process to request a release, approvals required for release, who can obtain data and/or specimens, and the data to be provided with the specimens.